LUMC/HAMLET/docs/source/expression.rst

 * All genes from the ``bed`` file and the ``genes_of_interest`` will be included in the MultiQC report.
 Stranded (forward and reverse) and unstranded samples will be listed separately, since their values cannot be compared directly.
+* The cell type composition for each sample wil be included in the HAMLET pdf report.
+In addition, and overview of the composition of all samples is included in the MultiQC report.

+Note that the overexpression and cell type composition results can be exported to csv directly from the MultiQC html file.

 Configuration
 -------------